SPDUK/emailserver/README.md

 step5: Review the inputs, make sure everything is OK, then click send survey

-step 6: the email has been sent! (might go to spam folder, if you want to check)
+step 6: the email has been sent! (might go to spam folder, takes about 30sec-1min sometimes, if you want to check without giving your email use 10minutemail)